-The panties Christina Ricci wore in the film were bought by herself at Dillard's department store.
+The panties that Christina Ricci wore in the film, were bought by her, at Dillard's department store.
 She also contributed cowboy boots, a Wrangler jacket, and a pair of shorts from her own closet.
 See more »

 Ain't but one kind of blues.
 And that consisted between male and female that's in love.
 In love, just like I sung one of them songs a while ago and I put a verse in there saying that love hide all fault and make you do things you don't wanna do.
 Love sometimes will leave you feeling sad and blue.
 I'm talking about the blues!
 I ain't talking about monkey junk.
 And it consisted between male and female.
 And that means two people, supposed to be in love, when one or the other deceives ...

 I watched this movie at the first showing available in my area, and it was quite clear that most people didn't get the movie.
 Even if you don't, it's a good movie with some interesting character development.
 It is a thoroughly human story about some very imperfect people in a backwoods southern town, and really speaks to the root of the blues.
 If you don't know what the "Black Snake Moan" is by the time you leave the theater, you didn't get it.
 And no.. it's not just a song.
 Christina Ricci does a great job and is thoroughly convincing in her role, as is Samuel L Jackson.
 I think this is his best performance since his role in Pulp Fiction, and probably his best including that because of the range of his character in BSM.
 The rest of the cast is solid, with a few shining performances here and there, particularly John Cothran Jr as Reverend R. L..
 I'm a very selective movie watcher, and this film honestly rates among my favorites because of its candid look at race, sex, religion and neurosis in a rural southern town, along with its cinematic genius, in my opinion.